bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-Keep in mind that you should never change the values of props in children components as they are immutable.
+<p>Keep in mind that you should never change the values of props in children components as they are immutable.
 Now that you know the basic logic, let's break down a specific example of this approach in action starting with two components; the app component and the child  component which returns a message.
 In the app component, the useState hook defines and keeps the states that will be passed to the child component as the props object.
-The app component renders the child component and passes the date to it in a string format as a prop named message.
+The app component renders the child component and passes the date to it in a string format as a prop named message.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-e.
 (194) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->